desmond75/luandry-point-of-sales-/README.md

-# This is a web based point of sales application i build
+# This is a web based point of sales application i build using Django
 # You can clone and user the default user to login and play with it
 1) User: root77
 2) Password: root77